This post contains Amazon Affiliate Link. What does this mean?

-Like this masoor dal khichdi which is perfect for Monsoon days.
-Yes, it has to be during monsoon season when rivers are in full spate, when the dark clouds permanently veiled the green Earth, when the rains flooded the streets, villages, turning them into a chaotic world but everything seems to be in perfect order with a bowl of piping hot khichdi in hand.
+This Bengali masoor dal khichdi however is perfect for Monsoon days.
+Yes, it has to be during monsoon season when rivers are in full spate.
+When the dark clouds permanently veiled the green Earth.
+When the rains flooded the streets, villages, turning them into a chaotic world but everything seems to be in perfect order with a bowl of piping hot khichdi in hand.

-- Red lentils / musoor dal (skinned)- 1 cup
+- 1 cup Red lentils / musoor dal, skinned

 - Potatoes : 1 big cut into chunks

-- Whole garam masala (cloves , cinnamon , cardamom) : 2-3 each
+- 2-3 Whole garam masala (cloves , cinnamon , cardamom ) each

 - Salt and sugar to taste